williamcaamot/MicroservicesV2/readme.md

 This is the way I recommend.
 > docker compose up --build -d

 Visit localhost:8500, to KV storage, and provide the API keys as described in the word document.
-The service will need a few seconds to reload the keys from Consul.
+The service will need a few seconds to refresh the keys from Consul (automatically).

 ## 2. Use Docker compose with images from dockerhub